 No more typing the same boilerplate when running Tasks.
-Targets without reviews return the logs of a Task right the way.
-We added a new command to the CLI: runops tasks repl -, where you can start an interactive session with your Target.
+Connections without reviews return the logs of a Task right the way.
+We added a new command to the CLI: runops tasks repl -, where you can start an interactive session with your Connection.
 In the REPL session, you only type the script option and get the results.
 It's simple.
 The REPL also supports multiline scripts.
 Here is a preview of how it works:

 You can read more here: https://runops.io/docs/user-guides/REPL

-You can now configure different output formats for Mysql and Postgres database Targets.
+You can now configure different output formats for Mysql and Postgres database Connections.
 These types show tabular results by default, great for quick consumption in Slack or the CLI.
 However, for more advanced analysis, it's best to be able to open the results in a spreadsheet.
 So you can use the configuration FIELD_SEPARATOR to set different separators for the output.
 For instance: setting the separator to: "," - will generate a beautiful CSV ready to be open in Excel or other spreadsheet apps.

 You can set the type of the Task for a Template using the file name.
 Runops will try to match the extension of the file to a valid type.
-For example, the file "my-query.MySQL" as a Template creates a Task of type MySQL even if the Target is of type "AWS" or "python".
-This is a great way to simplify Templates execution for Targets that support multiple integration types.
+For example, the file "my-query.MySQL" as a Template creates a Task of type MySQL even if the Connection is of type "AWS" or "python".
+This is a great way to simplify Templates execution for Connections that support multiple integration types.
 Also, with the type attached to the Template, you don't have to set it when running a Template from Slack or the CLI.

 Hashicorp Vault You can now use Runops to interact with Hashicorp Vault.
 This is great for automating one-off tasks such as creating database users for new applications.
 Using a Template, you enable everyone to run sensitive operations in Vault that only executes after review.
 So, instead of doing everything yourself, you become a reviewer, taking way less of your time while still keeping security and compliance in place.